 Canon 200D is the first DSLR on our list which is suitable for beginners.

 This sensor is very similar to the sensors in other DSLRs from Canon like EOS 77D and EOS 800D.

 You also get the DIGIC 7 Image Processor inside the Canon 200D which is the latest chip by Canon.

 The body of Canon 200D is very compact and it seems to be very Promising in terms of build quality.

 If you compare it with other DSLRs by Canon like Canon 700D and Canon 80D then you will notice that the form factor is very compact.

 The ISO settings ranges from 100 to 25,600 which is a really good thing and if you need more ISO then you can set it upto 51,200 by going to its ‘H’ settings.

 The shutter speed is 30-1/4000 sec (1/2 or 1/3 stop increments), Bulb (Total shutter speed range.
 Available range varies by shooting mode).

 The best part about the Canon 200D is that it comes with the Dual PIxel CMOS AF technology.

-Canon 200D is the cheapest DSLR by Canon to offer this technology.
+Canon 200D is one of the most popular DSLR by Canon available around 50,000 to offer this technology.